-The Wentz and Meissner water vapour product [9] is retrieved worldwide using mainly the 22 GHz water vapour absorption line.
+The Wentz and Meissner water vapor product over open ocean [9] is retrieved worldwide using mainly the 22 GHz water vapor absorption line.
 It covers only the open water regions.
 A detailed description of the method can be found in [10].